xieyuheng/study/NOW.md

   with arbitrary inductive type definition and arbitrary recursive function. because we need such languages to do experiments.
+- we do not care about consistency for now
+- we also allow type in type
 # jojo
 - the cut level is stable
   only [x : A] and (- A)